‘Top Chef’ Host Padma Lakshmi Slays In Snakeskin-Print Bikini Throwback Photo For National Bikini Day

 Of course Lakshmi pairs her clean-eating with some form of physical exercise and admits that her go-to workout of choice is pilates.

-The host’s amazing throwback photo comes one day after she shared an adorable video on her Instagram of her with her daughter Krishna, 8, showing off the fourth of July cake they made together.
-During the video, Krishna totally steals the light when she mentions that it was she who did all the piping with the cream cheese by herself.
+The host’s amazing throwback photo comes one day after she shared an adorable video on her Instagram of her with her daughter, Krishna, 8, showing off the Fourth of July cake they made together.
+During the video, Krishna totally steals the spotlight when she mentions that it was she who did all the piping with the cream cheese by herself.

 This Fourth of July, I made a cake with my daughter.
 Today thousands of mothers across the country are not able to be with their children because of Trump’s inhumane zero-tolerance immigration policy- they are still displaced, lost in a sea of red tape.
 If you can, send a donation to the @aclu_nationwide or @raicestexas to help reunite them with their loved ones.
 (Oh and #LittleHands did the piping) #KeepFamiliesTogether #FourthofJuly ????: @anthonyrjackson